 If you need a shoulder replacement due to a completely torn and irreparable rotator cuff, severe shoulder fracture, or dislocation, you may need a reverse shoulder replacement.
 You are in good hands with the team at Austin Shoulder Institute, in Austin, TX, led by Robert Graham, MD, a board-certified orthopedic surgeon.
 He has years of expertise in performing reverse shoulder replacement procedures.
 Call or make an appointment online today.

 During a reverse total shoulder replacement, your surgeon replaces the ball (humeral head) of your shoulder joint with an implant that includes a stem with a curved plastic tray.
 They replace the socket (glenoid) with a rounded metal head that moves inside the curved plastic tray.
 It’s called a reverse shoulder replacement because the implants reverse the ball and socket of the shoulder joint.
 The reversal of the ball and socket allows the stronger deltoid muscles to take over for strength and function.

 Why would I need a reverse shoulder replacement?

-Dr. Graham and Dr. Szerlip recommend shoulder replacement surgery when you have painful, limited arm and shoulder movement that prevents you from sleeping through the night or performing everyday tasks.
+Dr. Graham recommends shoulder replacement surgery when you have painful, limited arm and shoulder movement that prevents you from sleeping through the night or performing everyday tasks.

-Dr. Szerlip and Dr. Graham assess your condition to determine if a shoulder replacement is the best option to relieve your pain and restore your mobility and quality of life.
+Dr. Graham assesses your condition to determine if a shoulder replacement is the best option to relieve your pain and restore your mobility and quality of life.
 In addition to a physical exam, your surgeon orders X-ray or MRI tests to diagnose arthritis or another chronic problem and determine the best type of shoulder replacement surgery to meet your needs.

 - Completely torn or irreparable rotator cuff tendons